![]() Is Oklahoma your home state, too?

 What are three reasons to visit The Philbrook Museum of Art? #1.
 The Art.

-Over 40,000 tulip bulbs nestle in the gardens.
-Today they might all have been in bloom.
-Bartlett Arboretum in Belle Plaine, Kansas, never lets us down.
-Remembrance Day in the United Kingdom and Veterans Day in the USA coincide this year on 11 November.
+Updated; April 3, 2024 Remembrance Day in the United Kingdom and Veterans Day in the USA will coincide this year on 11 November (2018).
 The eleventh hour of the eleventh month of 2018 will mark the 100th year since the fighting stopped in what came to be known as World War I (August 1914 – November 1918).

 It's a good time to read up on World War I from the British experience.
 Two novels and an autobiography that I thoroughly enjoyed are among my top choices.
 All three books: